THE SUZUKI ASSOCIATION OF UTAH

 188.8.131.52.3 May participate in the SAU student events, such as Super Activities, Graduation Concerts, recitals, workshops, and master classes

 220.127.116.11.5 Shall receive other privileges as determined by the officers of the SAU

 Section 3.1 - Annual Membership Meeting

 The Annual Membership Meeting shall be held each year at a place and time determined by the Board of Directors.
-This meeting is traditionally scheduled in the Spring.
-The purpose of this meeting will be the election of officers, reports of the past year, and plans for the coming year.
-A majority vote of those present at this meeting will be valid for all Association business.
+This meeting is traditionally scheduled in the Winter or Spring during the lunch hour at the annual SAU Parent/Teacher Convention.
+The purpose of this meeting will be the presentation and sustaining of elected and appointed officers, reports of the past year, and plans for the coming year.
+A majority vote of those present at this meeting will be valid for all SAU business.
 Twenty members shall constitute a quorum for this meeting.

-Other regular meetings of the teacher membership include the Teacher Convention, held each year at a place and time determined by the Executive Board.
-The purpose of the Teacher Convention is to improve the education and resources of the teacher membership.
+The SAU Annual Parent-Teacher Convention will unite the parents and teachers of the SAU at a place and time determined by the Executive Board.
+The purpose of the Parent-Teacher Convention is to educate and inspire all members of the SAU.